apache/apisix-website/website/blog/2022/06/07/installation-performance-test-of-apigateway-apisix-on-aws-graviton3.md

 AWS released the latest ARM-based AWS Graviton family of processors at the end of May 2022 - [AWS Graviton3](https://aws.amazon.com/cn/blogs/aws/new-amazon-ec2-c7g-instances-powered-by-aws-graviton3-processors/).
 According to AWS official data, compared with Graviton2 processor, based on leading DDR5 memory technology, Graviton3 processor can provide up to 25% performance improvement, up to 2x floating point performance and 50% faster memory access speed; Graviton3 also uses 60% less energy on the same EC2 instance of the same type.

 So what about the actual data?
-Let's take a CPU-intensive API Gateway as an example to see how AWS Graviton3 performs.
+Let's take a network IO dense API Gateway as an example to see how AWS Graviton3 performs.
 Here we use Apache APISIX to perform performance comparison tests on AWS Graviton2 (C6g) and AWS Graviton3 (C7g) server environments.

 [Apache APISIX](https://github.com/apache/apisix) is a cloud-native, high-performance, scalable API gateway.
-Based on NGNIX+Lua JIT and etcd, compared with traditional API gateways, APISIX has dynamic routing and plug-in hot loading features, which is especially suitable for API management under cloud native architecture.
+Based on NGNIX+LuaJIT and etcd, compared with traditional API gateways, APISIX has dynamic routing and plug-in hot loading features, which is especially suitable for API management under cloud native architecture.

 ![Apache APISIX](https://user-images.githubusercontent.com/39793568/172329936-774992c0-070b-48d0-be8b-33abbd6a4f78.png)